 The Burro’s Tail before the pruning.
 A few of the stems would have hit the ground by summer.
 Plus, I wanted to get rid of the majority of those bare middle stems.

 After the stems have healed off, it’s time to plant.
 Prepare the pot by adding in your succulent & cactus mix.
-Once the Burro’s Tail takes root & you’ve transplanted it, you can add worm castings and compost every spring to enrich the soil.
+With smaller stemmed cuttings like these, I usually fill the pot to 1/4″ below the top rim.

-After you have the pot ready, use a chopstick, pencil or popsicle stick to poke a hole in the mix.
+After you have the pot and mix ready, use a chopstick, pencil, or popsicle stick to poke a hole in the mix.
 These are great to use when working with thinner stemmed cuttings.
-Stick the cuttings into the newly created hole & fill in back in with the mix.
+Stick the cuttings into the newly created hole and fill in back in with the mix.
 Pin the stem down with the floral pins.
 The weight of the stems may pull them out if not anchored down.

-Put the pot in a bright light.
-Let the cuttings & the mix stay dry for 1-3 days.
+Put the pot in bright light out of any direct sun.
+Let the cuttings and the mix stay dry for 1-3 days.
 Then, water the mix thoroughly.

 The cuttings after being planted.
 Looks a little like a baby octopus to me.
 Riley cat doesn’t seem too impressed at all!

-Spring & summer are the best times to propagate a Burro’s Tail.
+Spring and summer are the best times to propagate a Burro’s Tail succulent.